marcblanchet/dipt-quic-workbench-mb/readme.md

 The top JSON object has a single `traffic_patterns` property, which is an array.
 Currently the following item types are supported:

+#### `udp_one_direction`

+Sends UDP traffic in a single direction from a source node to a target node, at a configurable interval.
+The following properties are available:

+- `type` (required): must be set to `udp_one_direction`
+- `source` (required): the socket address (IP and port) of the sender.
+Must correspond to an address defined in the network graph.
+- `target` (required): the socket address (IP and port) of the receiver.
+Must correspond to an address defined in the network graph.
+- `payload_bytes` (required): the size of the payload (potentially split across multiple UDP packets).
+- `send_interval_ms` (required): the interval at which the payload should be sent.
+- `duration_ms`: the duration of the run, after which we will stop sending packets [default: 600000 (10 minutes)].

 #### `udp_ping`

 Sends ping packets from a client node to a server node.
 The following properties are available:

 - `type` (required): must be set to `udp_ping`
-- `client_ip` (required): the IP address of the node used as a client.
+- `client` (required): the socket address (IP and port) of the node used as a client.
 Must correspond to an address defined in the network graph.
-- `server_ip` (required): the IP address of the node used as a server.
+- `server` (required): the socket address (IP and port) of the node used as a server.
 Must correspond to an address defined in the network graph.
 - `start_at_ms`: the simulation time (in ms) at which this traffic should start [default: 0].
 - `duration_ms` (required): the duration of the run, after which we will stop sending pings and listening to their responses.
 - `interval_ms` (required): the interval at which ping packets will be sent